cyberphone/doc/payments/dual-mode-open-banking-api.md

 </table>

 1. Both schemes only need a *user authorization* per payment request using PIN or biometrics.
-2. The payment card concept for selecting account/bank has been around for 50+ years.
+2. The payment card concept for selecting account/bank has been around for more than 50 years.
 3. Any account-to-account system supported by the Open Banking implementation.
-4. Using the same accounts as for other payments.
+4. Using the same accounts and associated authorization keys as for other payments.
 &nbsp;

 ## Architecture Overview